AlexanderJaVas/backendpart/README.md

        MONGO_PASSWORD=""
        MONGO_CLUSTER=""
        OPENAI_API_KEY=""
+       SSL_KEY_STORE=""
+       SSL_PASSWORD=""

-3. Run the application in IDE
+4. Run the application in IDE
-4. Also you can make .jar file with command mvn deploy and copy it on remote server and then run it with java -jar your_filename.jar command.
-Ensure that TCP ports 8080 and 27017 are not blocked by any firewall
+5. Also you can make .jar file with command mvn deploy and copy it on remote server and then run it with java -jar your_filename.jar command.
+Ensure that TCP ports 443 and 27017 are not blocked by any firewall